-We work with emerging leaders to grow their impact through civic engagement.
+We work with emerging women leaders to grow their impact through civic engagement.
 This innovative, action-oriented curriculum was designed to educate, prepare and build the next generation of public leaders.
 The curriculum facilitates an understanding of the American founding and the principles that live on today and features one-on-one coaching, mastermind peer groups, networking opportunities and specific activities designed to build local connections with policy leaders and decision-makers.

 Graduates will take intentional actions over the three-month program to become more knowledgeable and engaged citizens: